3liz/py-qgis-server/docker/README.md

 ## Notes

-GeoPackages is not multiprocessing friendly and are not working well with read-only volumes: avoid them if you if you intend to use your data with read-only volumes.
+GeoPackages is not multiprocessing friendly and are not working well with read-only volumes.
+Avoid them if you if you intend to use your data with read-only volumes.